Skip to content

 self.state = self.load_state()

-super(MyStatefullCollector, self).run() # <- main activity of collector
+super(MyStatefullCollector, self).run() # <- main activity of the collector

 self.save_state(self.state)